neb-create/hw03-jellyfish/README.md

 ![img](assets/e2.png)

 ### Bell
-Animated bell, created by using bridge node to connect cylinders
+Animated bell; this one i created by animating 3 smaller cylinders and bridging them together.
 ![img](assets/r1.png)

+## Note
+I had to use a late day for this assignment.
-due to time reason this readme might be a bit short ^^! feel free to let me know if there are any questions!
+The readme might be a bit short due to time reason (i am really sleep deprived as of writing this), feel free to let me know if there are any questions!